 ===================================== ERRORS ====================================== _______________________ ERROR collecting tests/test_main.py _______________________ [...] tests/test_main.py:4: in <module> from simple_calculator.main import SimpleCalculator E ImportError: cannot import name 'SimpleCalculator' from 'simple_calculator.main' !!!!!!!!!!!!!!!!!!!!!!
 Interrupted: 1 errors during collection !!!!!!!!!!!!!!!!!!!!! ============================= 1 error in 0.20 seconds =============================

 No surprise here, actually, as we just tried to use something that doesn't exist.
 This is good, the test is showing us that something we suppose exists actually doesn't.

 TDD rule number 1: Test first, code later

 This, by the way, is not yet an error in a test.
 The error happens very soon, during the tests collection phase (as shown by the message in the bottom line

 Interrupted: 1 errors during collection).
 Given this, the methodology is still valid, as we wrote a test and it fails because of an error or a missing feature in the code.

 class SimpleCalculator: pass

 But, I hear you scream, this class doesn't implement any of the requirements that are in the project.
 Yes, this is the hardest lesson you have to learn when you start using TDD.
-The development is ruled by the tests, not by the requirements.
+The development of the code is ruled by the tests, not by the requirements.
 The requirements are used to write the tests, the tests are used to write the code.
-You shouldn't worry about something that is more than one level above the current one.
+You shouldn't worry about something that is more than one level above the current one in this workflow.